 - Practice Fine Dining.
 Prepare your child for family dinners by practicing good manners.
 Lisa Gache, founder and CEO of Beverly Hills Manners, suggests unpacking the cloth napkins and fancy silverware for a family meal.
 "When you set the table nicely, it encourages kids to follow suit.”

 - Plan a Menu.
 If you're hosting, consider all your guests when you're deciding what to serve.
 If you have relatives with health conditions or who follow specific diets, involve your child in planning a healthy menu.
-Henry Ford Heart Smart offers many delicious and healthy recipes.
+Check out Education.com's collection of delicious and healthy recipes here.

 - Make a Healthier Version.
 If there's a traditional dish your family must have each year.
 Thayer suggests tweaking a few ingredients to make a healthier version.
 Discuss with your child where you can substitute skim milk for whole milk, or lean meats for greasier meats.